 The protocol is structured in 5 steps: (1) definition of the scope of the study, (2) modelling and validation of a reference LCA model, (3) statistical process to identify the key input variable parameters for each impact category, (4) generation and validation of the simplified models per environmental impact, and (5) summary and range of application of the simplified models.

-The key variable parameters used for the definition of the simplified models (step 3) are selected (a) by performing a Global Statistical Analysis (GSA) calculating the first order Sobol' indices (Saltelli, 2008) from the set of stochastic scenarios derived with a Monte Carlo simulation of the distribution functions of all variable parameters and (b) by choosing the ones covering a sufficient share of the variance of the considered environmental impact quantified when running the reference LCA model (at least 75-80%).
-To ease the application of the protocol, in particular steps 3 and 4, the use of the open access libraries (based on Python language) Brightway2 (Mutel, 2017) and a dedicated library lca_algebraic (Jolivet et al., 2020) is recommended.
+The key variable parameters used for the definition of the simplified models (step 3) are selected by performing the following sub-steps:

+(a) a Global Sensitivity Analysis (GSA) based on the estimation of the first order Sobol' indices (Saltelli, 2008) from a set of stochastic scenarios derived with a Monte Carlo simulation of the distribution functions of all variable parameters

+(b) the identification of a reduced set of variable parameters covering a sufficient share of the variance of the considered environmental impact quantified when running the reference LCA model (at least 75-80%).

+To ease the application of the protocol, in particular steps 3 and 4, the use of the open access libraries (based on Python language) Brightway2 (Mutel, 2017) and lca\algebraic (Jolivet, 2020) is recommended.
-D3.4.
-Elaboration of a general protocol to deliver simplified models for geothermal installations

 For geothermal installations, it is proposed to focus the generation of the simplified models on the seven key impacts recommended by the LCA guidelines for geothermal installations (Blanc et al., 2020): climate change, minerals and metals resource depletion, fossil resource depletion, human carcinogenic effects, human non-carcinogenic effects, freshwater ecotoxicity, and freshwater and terrestrial acidification.
+The protocol could, of course, be applied to any other impact category.
 It is worth underlining that for the same geothermal installation category, the set of influencing variable parameters might vary depending on the environmental impact.